Configuring Authentication against Active Directory

 You should see a number of lines of text, followed by

-authentication succeeded.
+.
 The next step is to try the same login with the ntlm_auth program, which is what FreeRADIUS will be using:

 If all goes well, you should see authentication succeeding

-(NT_STATUS_OK).
-You should also see the
+).
+You may also see the

-NT_KEY output, which is needed in order for FreeRADIUS
+output, which is needed in order for FreeRADIUS

 to perform MS-CHAP authentication.